RobStepanyan/Python-Practice/README.md

 # Python-Practice
-Python Exercises for Practice with their solutions.\n Exercises are brought from https://www.w3resource.com.\n Using Python 3.7+
+Python Exercises for Practice with their solutions.
+Exercises are brought from https://www.w3resource.com.
+Using Python 3.7+